 Giving space and allowing those wonderful sparks of imagination to flourish is important for our children.

-We will be running our summer camps every Monday and Tuesday throughout August (including Tuesday 31st August and Wednesday 1st September).
+We will be running our October half-term camps on Monday 5th, Tuesday 26th, Thursday 28th and Friday 29th October from 9am – 3pm.
 To register, please follow the below link.
 All bookings are non-transferable and non-refundable.

 Collaborate.
 Experiment.
 Innovate.